Adriendelg/strings-theories/Garden/two chords cadences.md

   - 🌲
   - musictheory
 ---
-There are plenty of two chord cadences, here are the most common.
+,There are plenty of two chord cadences, here are the most common.

 ```mermaid
 %%{ init: {